cnharrison/dice-witch/README.md

 If you find a bug, please open a Github Issue.
 You can also join the support Discord [here](https://discord.gg/BdyQG7hZZn).

 # Credits
-Dice Witch uses the superb [RPG Dice Roller](https://github.com/GreenImp/rpg-dice-roller) library by Lee Langley AKA GreenImp.
+Dice Witch uses the superb [@dice-roller/rpg-dice-roller](https://github.com/dice-roller/rpg-dice-roller) library by Lee Langley AKA GreenImp.

 # Roadmap